Anger

 This is not easy, but it can be done.

 Stick to the subject, do not blame, and try to focus on the solution, not the problem.
-If you are angry at a person, use cognitive statements such as “the part of you that…” so you imagine being angry at part of the person, rather than the whole person.
+If you are angry with a person, use cognitive statements such as “the part of you that…” so you imagine being angry at part of the person, rather than the whole person.
 Avoid using hysterical words such as “you always” and “you never”.

 “When you make a mistake, don’t hesitate to correct it”.